dhoppe/puppet-denyhosts/README.md

 #### `email`

 Determines which email address (recipient) should be notified about restricted hosts and suspicious logins.
-Defaults to 'denyhosts@${::domain}'.
+Defaults to "denyhosts@${::domain}".

 #### `email_from`

 Determines which email address (sender) should be used.
-Defaults to 'root@${::fqdn}'.
+Defaults to "root@${::fqdn}".

 #### `email_subject`

 Determines which email subject should be used.
-Defaults to '[denyhosts] Report from ${::fqdn}'.
+Defaults to "[denyhosts] Report from ${::fqdn}".

 #### `deny_threshold_invalid`